locessentials/eng401-business-english-us/unit3/week8/project-management.md

 **Share your project management technology experience:**

 Have you used any of the above tools before, or other project management platforms not listed here?
-Please share your experiences and recommendations on Teams, addressing:
+Please share your experiences and recommendations in our discussion forum, addressing:
 - Which platform(s) you've used
 - What type of project or work you used it for
 - What you found most helpful about the platform